jevinjosh/E-commerce--along/README.md

 After creating PayPal account and getting the UserID inside sandbox account.
 Implement online payment using PayPal API using the client key you created earlier.
-Download NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc.., Tech Stack : Frontend - OrderConfirmationPage.jsx -React
+Download NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc.., Tech Stack : Frontend - OrderConfirmationPage

+*Milestone 31 - Redux Global State Management*

+Overview
+In this milestone, we implement Redux for global state management, allowing seamless access to the user's email across components.
+We configure a Redux store, define actions, and provide the store to the app.

+Tech Stack
+- Frontend: React
+- State Management: Redux, React-Redux